-District 88 High School defines a valid excuse for absence as: a serious illness, a death in the family, a major religious holiday, an absence as part of a school program, an extraordinary emergency in the home (fire, flood, etc.), a college visit or job interview for last semester of senior year, and a prearranged family vacation absence.
+District 88 High School defines a valid excuse for absence as: a serious illness, a death in the family, a major religious holiday or event, an absence as part of a school program, an extraordinary emergency in the home (fire, flood, etc.), a college visit\ or job interview for last semester of senior year, a prearranged family vacation absence, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian of the student's mental, emotional, or physical health or safety, or attending a military honors funeral to sound TAPS, or other reason approved by the building administration.
 Visits to the doctor, dentist, court clerk, college representative, etc. are excused absences and should be prearranged.
 Additionally, a student will be excused for up to 5 days in cases where the student's parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
 The Board of Education, in its discretion, may excuse a student for additional days relative to such leave or deployment.
 The school reserves the right to request validation of the absence by a note from the office that you are visiting on its letterhead.
 The school may accept parental notes excusing a student's absence for medical visits.
 Prearranged absences during exams will be granted only on the basis of a family emergency.

-Students are not permitted to be absent for a full day for visits to College of DuPage.
+\Students are not permitted to be absent for a full day for visits to College of DuPage.
 College visits must be prearranged by completing the appropriate forms, which are available in the Attendance Office.
 The Navy Pier College Fair is not considered a college visit.